byet/hydipy/README.md

 # hydipy - Hybrid Bayesian Networks with Dynamic Discretization

 `hydipy` is for hybrid Bayesian Networks that contains both discrete and continuous variables.
+See `examples` folder for tutorials.

 ## Dependencies